fdedinec/theater-subtitles/README.md

 I usually open a window that is slightly larger than the resolution of the screen/beamer, then move it using the mouse so that its borders are out of the display.

+## Ack ack
+The initial version of this program was written by Yulik Daniel.